 Thus, the political will is separated from actual policy as users are separated from the civil actions of real participation.
 Blogs that have now become a routine part of public officials are a place for the promotion of the candidate and not places for serious analysis.
 Internet communications are used by officials not to extend the field of activity or to receive feedback from citizens, but usually to promote themselves (Murray, 2002: 493-499).

 Everyone knows that Twitter and the various versions of “Facebook” do not exactly provide for any detailed debate.
 Most web-developers are aware that surfers do not read articles of any length, partly because there are so many of them.
-The result, just from any quick look at a Facebook feed, is one or two line arguments on complex issues are normal and constant.
-This is not political debate (Hindman, 2011: 2-12).
-Yet, the real positive here is that those who can focus and articulate well informed positions now can easily disseminate them.
+The result, just from any quick look at a Facebook feed, is one or two-line arguments on complex issues are normal and constant.
+This is not a political debate (Hindman, 2011: 2-12).
+Yet, the real positive here is that those who can focus and articulate well-informed positions now can easily disseminate them.

 One excellent use for e-democracy and New Media is to implement a system of public evaluation of representatives.
 “Electronic classrooms” and town halls can be used to improve debate by forcing real, identifiable citizens to write out problems rather than speak them.
 This is partly because in written form, more thought can be used, sources cited, and passions can be tempered as contrasted to speaking, where the only thing that seems to be rewarded is a glib tongue.

 There, civic participation can be properly focused and specialized toward a specific person and the few issues that they might have associated with them.
 A form of proof that the commentator is actually from the district or state might be needed, but there is a chance that it can reward the thoughtful, whose ideas are often better in written than spoken form (Gurevitch, 2009: 164-167).